pdksu/classroom-music/README.md

 # Approach

-A simple way ti make a scheduling player on the Pi was suggested by [J. Bowman](https://gist.github.com/gitblight1) in a [gist](https://gist.github.com/gitblight1/602f0a73672822c1ef6b056ff35ea293), use [vlc](https://www.videolan.org/vlc/), which comes with a command line interface `cvlc` that is [documented here](https://wiki.videolan.org/Documentation:Streaming_HowTo/Command_Line_Examples/) and also maybe [here](https://openbase.com/js/cvlc/documentation).
+A simple way to make a scheduling player on the Pi was suggested by [J. Bowman](https://gist.github.com/gitblight1) in a [gist](https://gist.github.com/gitblight1/602f0a73672822c1ef6b056ff35ea293): use [vlc](https://www.videolan.org/vlc/), which comes with a command line interface `cvlc` that is [documented here](https://wiki.videolan.org/Documentation:Streaming_HowTo/Command_Line_Examples/) and also maybe [here](https://openbase.com/js/cvlc/documentation).

 The key command is: